Drone Photography: A Quick Guide for Beginners

 Utilize Leading Lines and Contextual Framing

-Use natural lines, such as bodies of water or light hitting scenery from a certain angle, to grab the viewer’s attention and lead them through your composition.
-This way, you can instantly capture attention and make your drone photography look that much more interesting.
+Use natural lines, such as bodies of water, historic road networks, or light hitting scenery from a certain angle, to grab the viewer’s attention and lead them through your composition.

 Post-Processing Drone Photography